Cultural Landscape : Early Settlement

 Burlington from the waterfront, 1858

-Most of the cultural landscape features you see today in Vermont are from the historic era.
+Many of the cultural landscape features you see today in Vermont are from this historic era.
 The first European to visit Vermont, Samuel de Champlain arrived in 1609.
-However, it was not until the mid-1700's, most coming from the south and migrating up along that Champlain Valley, with a lot of military and political clashes between the French in the north and the British in the south.
+However, it was not until the mid-1700's that Europeans came to settle.
+Most of them came from the south and migrated up through the Champlain Valley.
+This was a period that saw frequent military and political clashes between the French in the north and the British in the south.

-When the Europeans arrived, they came to an almost entirely forested landscape, and systematically transformed it over several generation into an almost entirely cleared farming landscape with occasional small villages.
+When Europeans first arrived in Vermont, they came to an almost entirely forested landscape.
+Over several generations, these farming people transformed it dramatically into a land virtually cleared of trees.
 This enormous landscape change is the underlying framework of most of the cultural landscape we see today.
-The landscape continued to evolve and is still evolving today, and we have remnants in the landscape of all the eras in European use of the land.
+The landscape continued to evolve and is still evolving today, but throughout the state we can see vestiges of all the eras in European use of the land.

 Burlington has grown and changed much over the last several years.
-Explore the various focal places of this website to learn more about how early settlers occupied Burlington during this early settlement period
+Explore the Focal Places of this website to learn more about how people occupied Burlington during this early settlement period.